lukaskollmer/yo/docs/spec.md

-> **NOTE:** This is very much still work in progress and does not necessarily describe the language as implemented in the [GitHub repo](https://github.com/lukaskollmer/yo)
+> **Note:** This is very much still work in progress and does not necessarily describe the language as implemented in the [GitHub repo](https://github.com/lukaskollmer/yo)

 <div id="toc"></div>